 - For fever and pain relief.

-If your child is 6 months old or younger, you should only give her acetaminophen to ease fever and discomfort.
+If your child is 3 months old or younger, don't give any medicine until you have spoken to the pediatrician.
+If your child is between the ages of 3 and 6 months, you should only give her acetaminophen to ease fever and discomfort.
 If your child is over 6 months, you can use either acetaminophen or ibuprofen if your baby has these symptoms.

 - Make sure to dose carefully.